kaschmo/sh_face_rec/README.md

 3. Face Encoding (creating 128D encoding of face): dlib CNN face encoder [Dlib] (http://dlib.net/cnn_face_detector.py.html)
 4. Face classification: knn classifier from sklearn

-For image handling (reading, writing, transforming, extracing and showing) opencv is used.
+For image handling (reading, writing, transforming, extracing and showing) openCV is used.

 ## Training & Models
 - The face recognition pipeline uses Neural Networks for the first 3 steps.
 If you do not want to train the networks your own, you need to download pretrained models for each of the pipeline steps.
 Models need to be placed in model_path folder.